THOMASELOVE/500-classes-2025/class06/README.md

 - How did Lab 2 go?
 - [OSIA Selections](https://github.com/THOMASELOVE/500-classes-2025/tree/main/osia)
+    - If your OSIA article includes an appendix, or other supplementary materials that I haven't included in the version online, please send those to me today!
 - Kubo et al. (2020) as an example for OSIA
 - Some Extensions to Propensity Matching and Hansen (2004)